Get Started

 Following the same process, create a shipping zone for the outside USA region.
 In this case, we chose Asia.

-So outside the USA, the shipping charge will be $120.
-And if the minimum order is $1000, then the shipping charge will be free.
+So, outside the USA, the shipping charge will be $120.
+The shipping charge will be free if the minimum order is $1000.

 Configure shipping settings